||Hedge fund manager Eric Hovde

 with your experience working in finance for so many

-and other people in the industry.
-Unfortunately, what happened
+managers, investment bankers and other people in the industry.

-to the hedge fund industry: Taxing carried interest as ordinary
+of interest to the hedge fund industry: Taxing carried interest

 My position on the issue is that our whole tax system should